 - 2.1.4.1.
 For World Championships the Chief Judge will be selected and appointed by CIVA; he/she may not be a citizen of the organiser's country (exceptions to this must be accepted by CIVA). - 2.1.4.2.
 For Continental Championships, the Chief Judge must be approved by CIVA. - 2.1.4.3.
-In any case, the Chief Judge must be an International Judge listed in the FAI official record and must have previous experience of serving as Chief Judge at a national or international aerobatic championship (or a major national competition) run under FAI rules.
+In any case, the Chief Judge must be an International Judge listed in the FAI official record and must have previous experience of serving as Chief Judge at an international aerobatic event (or a major national competition) run under FAI rules.